 From these enquiries, our understanding is that collections of facts, like the lists of fishing vessels in Olsen's Almanack, can not be copyright.

-To confirm our understanding, we made a diligent search for further information and for anyone who might claim copyright in Olsen's Almanack.
+To reinforce our understanding, we made a diligent search for further information and for anyone who might claim copyright in Olsen's Almanack.

-One section of the almanac - the tide tables - carries a notice, specific to that section, that they should not be reproduced, but those are not the sections we are hosting on this site.
-The rest of the almanck has no copyright information.
+One section of the almanack - the tide tables - carries a notice, specific to that section, that they should not be reproduced, but those are not the sections we are hosting on this site.
+The rest of the almanack has no copyright information.

 We made further searches, contacting people who have knowledge of the last years of Olsen's and other sources as described above.
 None of these enquiries showed any claims to copyright.

 We therefore concluded that it would be highly unlikely that we would be infringing copyright by publishing images of the fishing vessels data.
 It is not our intention to make any financial gain from the images, which are made available for free to assist maritime researchers.
 We do not wish to infringe anyone's copyright by doing this.
 If you feel that our understanding is not correct, please contact us via the link on the menu bar above.